 The defendant’s business was not a licenced money transmission business but is alleged to have operated as such and to have processed millions of dollars on behalf of digital currency exchanges.
 Part of the activity allegedly involved the misinformation of wiring instructions in order to facilitate the movement of funds over the Swift network.
 The defendants allegedly skirted anti-money laundering law in their banking activities.

 The DoJ statement says that the two defendant also operated digital currency companies but it did not name those companies.
 It characterized the payment processing services as “shadow banking.”
+In Asia, shadow banking has a different meaning – it means exiting money from China outside the banking system (to avoid SAFE) using natural persons (as opposed to a payment processor or other little FinTech).

 The indictment includes an action for forfeiture of funds seized at HSBC Bank and HSBC Securities in the US held by a company called Global Trading Solutions LLC, which may be related to Global Trading Solutions AG, which the Swiss government has listed as a corporation in that country.
 Also forfeited are funds seized at HSBC Bank and HSBC Securities held in the name of the defendant Fowler.